Dynamic Performance view for Tuning

 Possible reason for waits:

-· Undo segment header: not enough rollback segments
+Undo segment header: not enough rollback

 References: